geekism/eth_removedevfee/README.md

-this works with:</br>
+## Compatible with:</br>
 PhoenixMiner5.6d (tested)</br>
-ClaymoreMiner (tested)
+ClaymoreMiner (tested)</br>
 LOLMiner (tested)</br>
 </br>
-if you test this with a untested miner, notify me ao i can update the tested list</br></br>
+if you test this with a untested miner in the above list, notify me ao i can update the tested list</br></br>

-this only works on etherum/etherum classic or any etherum based pool.</br>
+this only works on ethereum/ethereum classic or any etherum based pool.</br>
 as long as it sends eth_submitLogin. it will work.</br>
 </br></br></br>
 if you want to know if it works. downlaod wireshark and capture traffic data</br>